Tencent/Hippy/packages/hippy-vue-router/README.md

 The developing line is following the mainstream vue-router, master branch is the vue-router's remote `dev` branch, All of features will append to `feature/hippy-vue`  after original `dev` branch.

-All of core feature/bug fixes please PR to vue-router.
+All core feature/bugs fix please PR to vue-router.

 ``` bash
 # install deps